Khomeinism: Tenets

 At least one scholar (Ervand Abrahamian) has argued that Khomeini's "decrees, sermons, interviews, and political pronouncements" have outlasted his theological works because it is the former and not the latter that the Islamic Republic of Iran "constantly reprints."
 Without the decrees, sermons, interviews, and political pronouncements "there would have been no Khomeinism [ideology].
 Without Khomeinism there would have been no revolution.
 And without the Islamic Revolution, Khomeini would have been no more than a footnote to Iranian history."

+Improvisational ability

+Outside of his doctrinal beliefs, Khomeini has also been noted for being a "brilliant tactician," with a great "ability to improvise."
+Elaine Sciolino writes:

+Khomeini once protested the shah's enfranchisement of women, and then encouraged women to participate in his revolution and vote for his government when he needed their numbers.
+He once promised that clerics would hold only temporary positions in government and then allowed them to hold the most senior positions.
+He pledged to continue the war against Iraq until its defeat and then abruptly made peace.
+He once said that the fact that "I have said something does not mean that I should be bound by my word."
+Indeed, it is that suppleness, that ability to improvise that has outlived Khomeini and that continues to pervade the Islamic Republic, keeping it going.

+At least one scholar (Daniel Brumberg) has argued that Khomeini's ability to swing from one "religiopolitical...perspective to another" has been exploited by followers to advance their various and competing agendas.
+In particular reformists such as Muhammad Khatami in search of more democracy and less theocracy.
+Another (Abrahamian) argues that Khomeini's "ideological adaptability" belie the "label of fundamentalist" applied to him in both the West and in Iran.

 Governance

 Rulers

 As to how jurists should influence governance, Ayatollah Khomeini's leadership changed direction over time as his views on governance evolved.
 On who should rule and what should be the ultimate authority in governance: